george-hawkins/micropython-wifi-setup/README.md

 Create a `www` directory and add an `index.html` there.
 For every different file suffix used, you have to add a suffix-to-[MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) mapping.
 In the snippet above the only mapping provided is from the suffix `html` to MIME type `text/html`.

-One feature that I added to the web server is the ability to store your files in compressed form, e.g. `index.html.gz` rather than `index.html`, this allowed me to reduce the storage needed for the web resources needed for this project by about a third.
+One feature that I added to the web server is the ability to store your files in compressed form, e.g. `index.html.gz` rather than `index.html`, this allowed me to reduce by almost two-thirds the storage needed for the web resources used by this project.
 See the compression section [here](docs/request-examples.md#compression) for more details.

-Note: if you're looking at the web server code and notice camelCase used in some place and more [PEP 8](https://www.python.org/dev/peps/pep-0008/) compliant snake_case in others, this is deliberate - the original code used camelCase and I used snake_case to make clearer what functions and variables I'd introduced.
+Note: if you're looking at the web server code and notice camelCase used in some places and more [PEP 8](https://www.python.org/dev/peps/pep-0008/) compliant snake_case in others, this is deliberate - the original code used camelCase and I used snake_case to make clearer what functions and variables I'd introduced.

 ### The REST module